 Wine and Dine

-The Carmel Valley and Santa Lucia Highlands are home to dozens of award winning wineries, many of which have tasting rooms in Carmel.
+The Carmel Valley and Santa Lucia Highlands are home to dozens of award-winning wineries, many of which have tasting rooms in Carmel.
 There are 14 tasting rooms in total; pick up a Wine Tasting Passport for $65 and enjoy a Wine Walk flight at 9 of the 14 tasting rooms.
 The Wine Walk by-the-Sea(TM) is a self-paced, self-guided stroll to the tasting rooms which are all within a few blocks of each other on both sides of Ocean Avenue.

 While Carmel has no chain restaurants, it has no shortage of fine dining.
 There's romantic Casanova, located in an old house, and serving French and Italian cuisine using locally sourced ingredients.
-The same owners run La Bicyclette, a Parisian-inspired cafe with delectable thin-crust pizza made in a wood fired oven.
+The same owners run La Bicyclette, a Parisian-inspired cafe with delectable thin-crust pizza made in a wood-fired oven.
 For something quick, stop by Salumeria Luca Italian Deli and Bakery for a sandwich or salumi plates and pick up a sweet treat at Lula's Chocolates, which offers caramels dipped in chocolate topped with your choice of nine different sea salts from around the world.

 In Carmel, there's no more romantic spot than the elegant La Playa Carmel, built around a 1905 mansion owned by a member of the famed Ghirardelli family.
-Known as the "Grande Dame of Carmel" the historic hotel has been fully renovated and offers 75 rooms with spectacular ocean garden or estate views, beautiful landscaped groups with gardens, patios, and a terrace swimming pool, and a historic bar and adjacent patio with views of the sea.
+Known as the "Grande Dame of Carmel," the historic hotel has been fully renovated and offers 75 rooms with spectacular ocean garden or estate views, beautifully landscaped groups with gardens, patios, and a terrace swimming pool, and a historic bar and adjacent patio with views of the sea.

-Just outside of town, the Hyatt Carmel Highlands is a bit removed from the action, but the trade off for proximity to town is spectacular ocean views from rooms perched high above the hillside.
+Just outside of town, the Hyatt Carmel Highlands is a bit removed from the action, but the trade-off for proximity to town is spectacular ocean views from rooms perched high above the hillside.